 Those models have a silicone collar that pushes out fluff that is stuck inside the bin.

 Is The V6 Worth The Price?

 On the downside, the V6 runs for only about 20 minutes and has a small dust canister capacity.

-This cordless vacuum is therefore not a perfect fit for a large home or to be the primary vacuum of a home with many pets.
+This cordless vacuum is therefore not a perfect fit for a large home or to be the primary vacuum of a home with pet hair.

 It is meant to be a cordless convenience for quick clean-ups.

-The V6 is versatile enough to be a handheld device as well, so you get a vacuum that can do spot cleanings as well as your staircases and car seats.
+The V6 can be a handheld device, so you can do your staircases and car seats.

-All in all, the V6 may not be cheap but with its suction force, motorised vacuum head and easily manoeuvrable design, it truly provides great value for your money.
+All in all, the V6 may not be cheap but it truly provides great value for your money.